johnmelodev/web_scraping_to_CSV/README.md

 ## Troubleshooting
 Common errors that may occur during the execution of the bot are related to XPaths.
 If the bot fails to locate an element on a web page, check the XPath used to locate that element.
 The structure of web pages can change over time, so the XPaths may need to be updated.

-## License
-This project is not currently under any license.

 ## Author
 👤 Joao Melo